I am starting a new project that will require some serious text mining. In the interests of bringing myself up to speed on the {tm}

 MetaID

-There is a lot of information in those documents which is not particularly useful for text mining.
-So before proceeding any further, we will clean things up a bit.
+Much of those documents is not relevant to text mining.
+Before proceeding any further we’ll clean things up a bit.
 First we convert all of the text to lowercase and then remove punctuation, numbers and common English stopwords.
 Possibly the list of English stop words is not entirely appropriate for Shakespearean English, but it is a reasonable starting point.

 doc.corpus <- tm_map(doc.corpus, content_transformer(tolower))